solliancenet/azure-synapse-analytics-workshop-400/day-02/activity04-security.md

     * 2. Add the existing Key Vault as a linked service to Azure Synapse Analytics.
     * 3. Add any required connection strings as secrets within the Key Vault.
     * 3. When creating new linked services, use Azure Key Vault and refer to the desired secret by name instead of specifying a connection string.
-    * 4. To allow run pipelines that include datasets or activities referencing a SQL Pool, they will need to grant the Managed Service Identity of the workspace access to the SQL Pool (by granding it control on the SQL Pool database in T-SQL).
+    * 4. To allow run pipelines that include datasets or activities referencing a SQL Pool, they will need to grant the Managed Service Identity of the workspace access to the SQL Pool (by granting it control on the SQL Pool database in T-SQL).

 2. Building upon the architecture you provided for the previous challenge, how would you address WWI's requirement to maintain exclusive control over the keys to used to encrypt the data warehouse data at rest?

     ANSWER:
     * Enable Transparent Data Encryption (TDE) for the SQL Pool.

 3. WWI would like to understand how they will manage access control to the Synapse workspace with your proposed design.
 What four security groups should they create and what is the purpose of each group?
 How would you structure the group inheritance?
 Complete the following diagram and add your justifications.

     ANSWER:
     * Create the following security groups in Azure Active Directory:
         | Group                             | Description                                                                        |
         |-----------------------------------|------------------------------------------------------------------------------------|